 To link your existing eBay listings, you will first need to map them to their corresponding products in your BigCommerce catalog.
 See Link Existing eBay Listings for how to do this quickly and easily.

 Settings allows you to:

 - Update defaults

 - Configure dimensions, weights, payment methods, your logo and default item location

 - Choose to override price and inventory sync (if using other applications such as warehouse management systems & re-pricers)

 Here you can change your monthly plan (you can do this at any time) and make other account related changes.

-Why am I asked to approve billing during the trial?
+Why am I asked to select a plan during the free trial?